realityfabric/Tumblr-Batch-Block/README.md

 3. Click the extension icon.
 There will be a pop-up box.

+### Blocking

-4. Click "Block the List".
+1. Click "Block the List".

-5. Enter a comma separated list of blog names (eg "staff, testblog, gettingblocked", sans quotation marks).
+2. Enter a comma separated list of blog names (eg "staff, testblog, gettingblocked", sans quotation marks).

-5. Leave the tab open until the extension has run through the entire list.
+3. Leave the tab open until the extension has run through the entire list.
 You can switch tabs and continue surfing the web while it works.

+### Exporting your blocklist

+1. Click "Export Blocklist".

+2. Wait for Tumblr Batch Block to collect all of the blogs you have blocked.

+3. A text box will appear at the top of the sidebar with a list of blogs you have blocked.

 ## Issues, Bugs, and Contributions